UWA Profiles and Research Repository: University policies

-The following University policies apply to the UWA Research Repository.
-Please contact email@example.com if you have questions about these policies.
+The following University policies apply to the UWA Profiles and Research Repository.
+Please contact firstname.lastname@example.org if you have questions about these policies.

-The University Policy on: UWA Research Repository defines the scope, roles and responsibilities, and legal requirements for management and development of the Repository.
+The University Policy on: UWA Profiles and Research Repository defines the scope, roles and responsibilities, and legal requirements for management and development of the Repository.
 The policy covers:

 - Roles and responsibilities